 The H-MRF accepts household hazardous waste and other items worthy of special handling from Westchester County residents on a year-round, appointment-only basis.
 Read our flier detailing these items.

-The county also accepts hazardous chemicals and fluorescent bulbs from schools, institutions and businesses that qualify as a Conditionally Exempt Small Quantity Generator (CESQG).
+The county also accepts hazardous chemicals and fluorescent bulbs from any school, institution or business that qualifies as a Conditionally Exempt Small Quantity Generator (CESQG).
 For more information regarding fees, appointments and what is acceptable, see our application form.

 The H-MRF is located on the Grasslands Campus; 15 Woods Road, Valhalla, NY.
 Below are instructions that will help find the location if traveling on the Sprain Brook Parkway.
 Or you may create your own directions using Google maps.